markus-barta/nixfleet/+pm/backlog/P5300-automated-flake-updates.md

 2. Waits configurable delay (default: 1 hour) for CI to pass
 3. Merges PR
 4. Deploys to all hosts
-5. Notifies admin of success/failure
+5. Notifies admin of success/failure via apprise notification service (on csb0 or csb1)

 ### 5. Rollback on Failure